 Explaining unexplained pain to fibromyalgia patients: finding a narrative that is acceptable to patients and provides a rationale for evidence based interventions

-One article on PainSci cites Hyland 2016: A Rational Guide to Fibromyalgia
+One page on PainSci cites Hyland 2016: A Rational Guide to Fibromyalgia

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.